friends-of-js/web-storage/README.md

 // If your need only value for iteration: for await (const [value] of storage) {
-  // do something with key and value
+  // do something with value
 }

 // If your need only keys for iteration: for await (const [, key] of storage) {
-  // do something with key and value
+  // do something with key
+}

+// For asynchronous iteration you should provide a polyfill
+// for Symbol.asyncIterator like this:
+if (!('asyncIterator' in Symbol)) {
+  Object.defineProperty(Symbol, 'asyncIterator', {
+    get () {
+      return Symbol.for('Symbol.asyncIterator')
+    }
+  })
 }
 ```
 ### Synchronous api